-Four years ago the conventions were taking place shortly after my mother had passed away from breast cancer.
+Four years ago, the conventions were taking place shortly after my mother had died from metastatic breast cancer.
 I was still in quite a melancholy mood.

-And of course, my own cancer was not yet on my radar.
-Not even close.
+And, of course, my own cancer was not yet on my radar.

-I had no idea what was in store for me in about two years time down the road.
-Perhaps it was better that way.
+I had no idea what was in store for me roughly two years down the road.
+Maybe it was better that way.

 I’ll remember the conventions from my youth when there was fear and worry about issues probably not that much different from those we face today.